testingisdocumenting/znai/znai-docs/documentation/snippets/java.md

 # Multiple Overloads

-To list of the overloads of a method, specify method name using `entries` param.
+To list of the overloads of a method, specify method name using the `entries` parameter.

     :include-java: HelloWorld.java {entries: "sampleMethod", signatureOnly: true}